Fruit Physiological Disorders

 Asian pears are also called Oriental pears, Chinese pears, Japanese pears, Salad pears and Apple pears.
 The cultivated varieties of Chinese and Japanese pears were developed from Pyrus ussuriensis Maximowicz, P. Serotina Rehder (P. pyrifolia [Burman] Nakai) and possibly other native species.

-To avoid IB development during cold storage and marketing, pick fruit grown under dry, hot, and long summer conditions of the San Joaquin Valley conditions before 180 days (3000 degree-days) after full bloom.
+To avoid internal breakdown development during cold storage and marketing, pick fruit grown under dry, hot, and long summer conditions of the San Joaquin Valley conditions before 180 days (3000 degree-days) after full bloom.

 Pick fruit when most of the pears on the tree are still green, although a few at the top may begin to develop some light-yellow spots and smooth surface.

-Fruit picked when the skin is completely yellow and smooth will develop IB after one or two months in cold storage.
+Fruit picked when the skin is completely yellow and smooth will develop internal breakdown after one or two months in cold storage.

 Arzani, K. 2019.
 Asian pear.
 In: S. Tonetto de Freitas and S. Pareek (eds.)
 Postharvest Physiological Disorders in Fruits and Vegetables.
 CRC Press, Boca Raton, FL, pp. 329-349.